 These storage units are usually inside a facility where they generally maintain a temperature between 55 and 78 degrees Fahrenheit, along with humidity levels around 55 percent.
 Temperature-controlled facilities, such as heated storage units, only provide a consistent temperature with no humidity control.
 Since there are no standards for climate-controlled storage, it’s important to ask the facility for their specific temperature and climate ranges, as well as what they do to ensure the units stay within those guidelines.
 And, if possible, get this information in writing.

 From electronics to fluid-filled engines and batteries, some items are more susceptible to damage from extreme cold and moisture.
 Here’s a list of some items that may require climate-controlled storage:

 - Electronics and batteries (like those outdoor speakers you love listening to during summer barbeques)

 - Small engine equipment

 - DVDs, CDs, and vinyl records

 That first frost of the year can sneak up on you, so make sure your belongings will last through the season ahead with the right storage and maintenance.
-For more tips on getting your home ready for cold weather, see our Winter Home Maintenance Checklist.
+For more tips on getting your home ready for cold weather, see our Winter Home Maintenance Checklist on the PODS Blog.
 Need winter storage for your belongings, but don’t want to drive a truck through the snow and ice?
-Learn more about PODS portable storage.
+Learn more about PODS portable storage container options.